pestras/microservice/README.md

 ```

 *Note: Both validation and auth methods should return or resolve to null when passed, returned or resolved values are consedered as validation or auth failure*

+*Note: Incase of validation or auth failer, **PMS** will automatically reply if msg has reply subject*

 # SocketIO